joshuarlowry/joshualowrycom/docs/Legacy/post/2017-05-17-am-i-supposed-to-cook-it-how-one-word-has-me-questioning-my-order/index.md

 coverImage: img_20170416_202049.jpg
 ---

+# Am I Supposed to Cook It?
+How One Word Has Me Questioning My Order.
 It is interesting how sometimes the smallest things can trigger an emotion.
 Whether it is a word, a phrase, or even just [learning something new](http://theoatmeal.com/comics/believe).
 It is important in your design copy to use words relevant for your audience.

 Here I am ordering sushi from a local restaurant using a delivery service.
 Seems like a decent plan, but as I'm reading through the menu I start to realize that the sushi I typically order with a "raw" component says "uncooked".